 28.10 Where the Interview Panel decides that the student poses a continued threat to others in the University community and that a clear case for suspension or expulsion exists, the matter shall be referred to the University Disciplinary Committee (see 5.3.57, 5.4 and 5.5 of Rules and Regulations).

 28.11 Documentation and information relating to the criminal conviction will be kept for no longer than is necessary for the purpose for which it was provided, namely to ascertain the risk to others.
 If the decision is taken to impose conditions on a student (as in paragraph 28.10) the documentation will be made available to University staff on a 'need to know basis'.

 28.12 All documentation and information will be destroyed immediately a decision is taken that no conditions are necessary.

-28.13 Information provided by students about their criminal convictions will be kept by the Academic Registrar or Senior Tutor (subject to 8 above) and will not be made available to academic departments.
+28.13 Information provided by students about their criminal convictions will be kept by the Academic Registrar (subject to 8 above) and will not be made available to academic departments.

 Updated September 2019